sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_1.rst

 settings.
 These can be accessed from the settings menu (``⋮``, at the top-left corner).
-You can for example change there how many decimals you would like to be displayed in your analyses’ output, the plot and color schemes for your figures and (since version 2.3 of jamovi) also the language of your jamovi user interface.
-On most operating systems (OS), the language defaults to the language you have set for your OS.\ [#]
+You can for example change there how many decimals you would like to be displayed in your analyses’ output, the plot and color schemes for your figures and (since version 2.3 of jamovi) the language of your jamovi user interface.
+On most operating systems (OS), the language defaults to the language you have set for your OS.\ [#]_

 To quit jamovi, just close the program the same way you would any other program.
 However, what you might want to do before you quit is save your